Andrew-Jang/RAGHub/README.md

 Each day, it feels like a new tool or framework emerges, and choosing the right one is becoming more of an art than a science.
 Is the framework from three months ago still relevant?
 Or was it just hype, rehashing old concepts with a fresh look? **RAGHub exists to help you stay ahead of these changes**, providing a platform for the latest innovations in RAG.

+## How to Contribute

+This is a community project, and **we welcome contributions from everyone**!
+If you’d like to add a new framework, project, or resource, please check out our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get started.

 ## Table of Contents

 - [RAG Frameworks](#rag-frameworks)